Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, social networks do not have many posts showing consumers' interest or concern when choosing White Valentine's Day gifts like on Valentine's Day February 14.

-White Day originated as Marshmallow Day, which was established by a Fukuoka-based candy company in 1970.
+White Day originated as Marshmallow Day, established by a Fukuoka-based candy company in 1970.
 In the 1980s, the Japan Confectionery Industry Association promoted the event nationwide as a day for people to give candy in return for the chocolate they received on Valentine's Day.

 However, Valentine's Day and White Day are being considered as two holidays that are not suitable for modern society, where gender equality is emphasized.